George C. Nichopoulos: Career

-Nichopoulos began treating Presley in 1967 for saddle pain, and took it on as a full-time job in 1970 until Presley's death in 1977.
+Nichopoulos began treating Presley in 1967 for saddle sores, and took it on as a full-time job in 1970 until Presley's death in 1977.
 His son Dean Nichopoulos sometimes served as an assistant for Presley, taking care of his wardrobe.
-George Nichopoulos was not present at Graceland the day Elvis died.
-In fact, he was so hard to contact that he only had the time to jump into the departing ambulance, which had not been called immediately after finding Elvis' lifeless body.
-Saying that he "attempted to save his life" might be exaggerated, as it was obvious to even non-medical staff that Elvis had been dead for several hours when his entourage found him in his bathroom.
+George Nichopoulos was not present at Graceland the day Presley died.
+In fact, he was so hard to contact that he only had the time to jump into the departing ambulance, which had not been called immediately after finding Presley's lifeless body.
+Saying that he "attempted to save his life" might be exaggerated, as it was obvious to even non-medical staff that Presley had been dead for several hours when his entourage found him in his bathroom.
 His face was rigid to the point that mouth-to-mouth resuscitation was impossible, according to Joe Esposito, and had already turned blue.
-Cook Nancy Rooks' testimony is that she heard a "loud noise upstairs" around 9:30 - 10:00 a.m., about 4 hours before Elvis' body was finally discovered.
+Cook Nancy Rooks' testimony is that she heard a "loud noise upstairs" around 9:30 - 10:00 a.m., about four hours before Presley's body was finally discovered.
 Nurse Marion Cocke stated: "It was so evident he had been gone a long time".
 There were some revival attempts at the hospital, just in case, during which Nichopoulos was present, but it was clear after 15–20 minutes that it did not make any sense.
-Nichopoulos was also present at the autopsy, but the contents of Elvis' stomach had been pumped out and thrown away shortly after his arrival at the hospital.
+Nichopoulos was also present at the autopsy, but the contents of Presley's stomach had been pumped out and thrown away shortly after his arrival at the hospital.
 Nichopoulos served as a pallbearer at the funeral.

-In 1979, the doctor was shot in the chest while watching a football game; he was not seriously injured.
+In 1979, Nichopoulos was shot in the chest while watching a football game; he was not seriously injured.
 No suspect was ever arrested.
-In a 1993 interview with Dutch radio host Jorrit van der Kooi, Nichopoulos claimed it must have been an angry Elvis fan.
+In a 1993 interview with Dutch radio host Jorrit van der Kooi, Nichopoulos claimed it must have been an angry Presley fan.

 In 1985, he started a solo practice called We Care, Inc.

 After he was stripped of his credentials in 1995, Nichopoulos worked for a short time as Jerry Lee Lewis's road manager.
 He later took a job evaluating medical insurance claims by FedEx employees.
-No longer a doctor and in need of money, Nichopoulos sold many of the items he received from Elvis at auctions, and at one point had a travelling exhibit, showing off his doctor's bag with some of the medications he prescribed for Elvis.
+No longer a doctor and in need of money, Nichopoulos sold many of the items he received from Presley at auctions, and at one point had a travelling exhibit, showing off his doctor's bag with some of the medications he prescribed for Presley.